-For 2018, our Company/Bank goals consisted of return on equity compared with a regional peer group (using a three year average for 2018), efficiency ratio (compared to a regional peer group using a three year average for 2018), net interest income growth (compared to a regional peer group using a three year average for 2018), classified assets to capital (compared to a regional peer group using a three year average for 2018), and non-performing loans to total loans (compared to a regional peer group using a three year average for 2018).
-An overall satisfactory regulatory rating, and individual employee performance review rating of competent are required and are incentive plan qualifiers.
+For 2021, our Company/Bank goals consisted of return on equity compared with a regional peer group (using a three year average for 2021), efficiency ratio (compared to a regional peer group using a three year average for 2021), net interest income growth (compared to a regional peer group using a three year average for 2021), and non-performing assets to total assets (compared to a regional peer group using a three year average for 2021).
+An overall satisfactory regulatory rating, and individual employee performance review rating of competent are required.
 Should these measures not be met, no incentive award is granted.
 Branch goals included various measures, most notably loan and deposit growth, and branch profitability targets.
 Departmental goals included various projects, strategic initiatives and work performance measurements.
-The plan's components have varying weights assigned as well as varying award opportunities based upon job function.
+The Annual Incentive Plan's components have varying weights assigned, as well as varying award opportunities based upon job function.

-The following chart sets forth the 2018 goal weighting for our named executive officers:
+The following chart sets forth the 2021 goal weighting for our named executive officers: